rackerlabs/docs-developer-blog/_posts/2018-07-31-steps-to-migrate-multiple-iis-sites.md

 ### Copy the data from the source to the target environment

-Copy the export file that was created in the preceding section to the target server by using the standard Robocopy commands, the Windows copy utility, or the copy utility of your choice.
+Copy the export file that was created in the preceding section to the target server by using the standard ``robocopy`` commands, the Windows copy utility, or the copy utility of your choice.

-### Import the IIS contents in to the target server
+### Import the IIS contents into the target server

 Use the following steps to import the IIS settings on the target server: